-A StormSim tool randomly samples the individual offshore storm wave and water level time series and tide and produces the final random 50 yr sequences of the waves and water levels for all life cycles with RSLC included.
-A single run-control file includes the names of the external data files, the sediment parameters, and all other inputs.
-A second StormSim routine is run to read the offshore wave and water level life-cycle files, the transect profile elevation data, and the runcontrol file and generate all of the by-storm CSHORE input files.
-A separate StormSim routine then runs the stochastic simulation by stepping through the life cycles, running each storm in sequence with CSHORE.
-The life-cycle simulation software steps through each storm, time-step by time-step, running CSHORE, copying the last damaged profile to the new CSHORE input file, running the next storm, tracking the dune elevation for potential rebuild, rebuilding if the limit state is exceeded, and so on.
-Each life cycle had between 72 and 77 storms and sufficient life cycles to achieve a stable solution for each simulation.
-The runtime was approximately 2 hr per profile scenario on an up-to-date personal computer, and many scenarios can be run simultaneously so all simulations can be completed in a single day.
+An StormSim tool randomly samples the individual offshore storm wave and water level time series and tide, and produces the final random 50 year sequences of the waves and water levels for all life cycles with RSLC included.
+A single run control file includes the names of the external data files, the sediment parameters and all other inputs.
+A second StormSim routine is run to read the offshore wave and water level life cycle files, the transect profile elevation data, and the run control file and generate all of the by-storm CSHORE input files.
+A separate StormSim routine then runs the stochastic simulation by stepping through the life cycle, running each storm in sequence with CSHORE.
+The life-cycle simulation software steps through each storm, time step by time step, running CSHORE, copying the last damaged profile to the new CSHORE input file, running the next storm, tracking the dune elevation for potential rebuild, rebuilding if the limit state is exceeded and so on.
+Each life cycle had roughly 72 to 77 storms and sufficient life cycles to achieve a stable solution for each simulation.
+The runtime was about 2 hours per profile scenario on an average PC and many scenarios can be run simultaneously so all simulations were completed in a single day.